3mdeb/openpower-coreboot-docs/devnotes/power9_core_starting.md

 Those are located in `occ-<revision>/obj/occStringFile` after building.
 They have exactly the same format as previous components, except whole 32 bits are used for hash - there is no constant prefix.

+#### OCC errors

+As part of an error log, pointer to which is included in poll response, OCC can provide FFDC (helpful on panics because it includes address from which it was called), full or partial logs of PGPE and all three logs of OCC.
+Size of error buffers is fixed and the logs can be truncated.